 Want to make these super cute cookies?
 Click here to find my recipe for white chocolate-dipped chocolate cookies.

 I have suffered from cookie stamp envy for years because they make cookies look so pretty, and polished, and professional.
-I have eyed Made With Love cookie stamps on Amazon and cookie stamp kits in the stores and online.
+I have eyed Made With Love cookie stamps on Amazon.
 And then, the best thing happened: Nordic Ware sent cookie stamps to us bakers attending the Food Bloggers of Canada conference.
 No more cookie stamp envy for this baker, thank you very much!

 Along with their Heirloom cookie stamps (available on Amazon), Nordic Ware sent a set of prep bowls (Amazon), a piñata cake pan (available on Amazon), and the biggest baking sheet my kitchen has ever seen—they call it “The Big Sheet” for a reason!—(Amazon).
 I appreciate the prep bowls because no matter how many bowls I own, I never seem to have enough when I’m baking OR they are all in the dishwasher, waiting to be washed, which then forces me to handwash a couple only to dirty them again 5 seconds later.
 And the cookie sheet allowed me to easily bake half of a batch of these cookies on one pan (20 some cookies), and quite frankly, I could have filled them with even more cookies than that.